 - Avoiding excessive alcohol intake, smoking, and recreational drugs.

 - Staying active — aim for 75 minutes of vigorous-intensity activity or 150 minutes of moderate-intensity activity a week.

 - Consider taking supplements — like vitamin D, vitamin B12, omega-3, and folic acid.

 AMH and fertility

-But it might be a useful test to include if you’re considering IVF.
+But it might be a helpful test to include if you’re considering IVF or thinking about family planning.
 Some fertility specialists measure your AMH levels at the start of your IVF journey — higher AMH levels make it more likely that healthy eggs can be harvested.
-It’s really important to remember that in the instance of IVF, a woman is under the care of a specialist who can properly interpret their results and provide emotional support.
+It’s really important to remember that in IVF, a woman is under the care of a specialist who can properly interpret their results and provide emotional support.